Hypaethral/javascript-projects/environment-setup/02-create-a-project.md

 To do this in VSCode, open the `View -> Integrated Terminal` or use the keyboard shortcut (`Alt + F12` by default).
 If you're not using VSCode and don't have an IDE with an integrated shell, just open your preferred command line tool on the side.

 After running `yarn init`, you'll answer a few prompts to create your example project (press enter a bunch of times if the defaults look good).
 The resulting file is where dependencies will be stored in the future when you use commands like `yarn add <package-name> --save`.
 The `--save` portion is something I learned when using NPM, but it doesn't appear to be necessary with yarn.
 Yay!!
-It used to be required in order to adds the library information to your list of dependencies in `package.json`, which could be a real headache if you ever forgot.
+It used to be required in order to save library information to your list of dependencies in `package.json`, which could be a real headache if you ever forgot.

 *If you Windows users are frustrated that VSCode is using 32-bit cmd.exe, search your settings for `terminal.integrated` to find relevant settings.*